Skip to content

 An image of Mars taken from space.

 This animation shows Mars’s transition from a wet, ocean-rich world to the dry, barren red planet that we see today.
-This entire process took roughly 100 million years, and occurred shortly after Mars’s internal core dynamo ceased, leading to the solar wind stripping the Martian atmosphere away.
+This entire process took roughly 100 million years, and occurred shortly after Mars’s internal core dynamo ceased, leading to the solar wind stripping the Martian atmosphere away, according to the conventional story.

 Credit: ESO/M. Kornmesser